 One click away from better skin!

-This is a clinical procedure of transferring fat from one part of the body where there is a good source of fat stores to another part of the body where volume is needed.
+This is a clinical procedure of transferring fat from one part of the body with a good source of fat stores to another part of the body where volume is needed.
 In most cases, fat transfer is considered a cosmetic treatment to enhance the shape and size of a body structure.
 However, there are some instances when fat transfer is used for medical purposes.

-Essentially, fat transfer is a surgical procedure that uses a patient’s own fat to enhance a body part like the breast, buttocks, facial structures and hands.
-The entire treatment is composed of multiple procedures or stages completed to achieve the desired results.
+Fat transfer is a surgical procedure that uses a patient’s fat to enhance a body part like the breast, buttocks, facial structures and hands.
+The entire treatment comprises multiple procedures or stages completed to achieve the desired results.

 All you need to know about

 Fat transfer was first known as fat grafting way back late 1800’s when Gustav Neuber transferred fat stores from the arms to the eye area.
 It was a case of enhancing a scar that resulted from a bone infection.